birkaany/birkaany/README.md

 - 👋 Hi, I’m @birkaany
 - 👀 I’m trying to be a front-end dev
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning JS

 <!---